johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/20_workshop_setup/20_cloud9.md

 4 .
 For the name use `sysdig-workshop`

 5 .
-Select Other instance type and choose t3.medium
+Select the default instance type `t2.micro`
+**TRAINING NOTE: Need to chnage this to one w/ more space!!!**
+**Seeing this creating a Docker container later "failed to register layer: Error processing tar file(exit status 1): write /usr/lib/x86_64-linux-gnu/perl/5.28.1/auto/Unicode/Collate/Collate.so: no space left on device"**

 6 .
 Leave all the other settings as default